 Sophie Smith – Founder

 Sophie founded the Caper Press in order to publish her first collections of poems Not all, but most – which is out now and available to buy from this very website.
 She has been professionally involved with words of one kind or another since graduating from her Masters in Narrative Environments in 2006 and is currently writing her first novel.
 Sophie has an eye for structure and enjoys helping authors tell the very best story they can.
+To find out more about the background to the Caper Press, or to read some of Sophie’s poems visit our blog.

 Emily Jones – Editor